- Any kind of abuse—whether it be physical, emotional, mental, sexual, etc.—can lead to PTSD, as abuse is a highly emotionally distressing experience.

 - Trouble concentrating

-My favorite treatment model to assist patients in healing from PTSD is Eye Movement Desensitization and Reprocessing (EMDR).
+My favorite treatment model to assist patients in healing from PTSD is eye movement desensitization and reprocessing (EMDR).
 EMDR is a heavily researched, proven effective technique that helps patients reprocess painful memories to reduce emotional distress when remembering the traumatic event(s).
 It basically helps the brain file traumatic memories away in long-term memory so that individuals truly feel it happened in the past and is not still happening in their present.
+With help from a trained and licensed therapist or counselor, an individual can start down the road to recovering from relationship PTSD.

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.